Naan Avan Illai 2: Critical reception

 Sify wrote, "The film is predictable at every turn and the second half drags big time".
-Rediff wrote "A little bit of sentiment and massive dollops of entertainment, that's Naan Avan Illai 2, for you.
-It lacks a bit of the first movie's originality but if its two-and-a half-hours of no holds barred fun is what you want then this is your best bet."
+Pavithra Srinivasan of Rediff.com wrote "A little bit of sentiment and massive dollops of entertainment, that's Naan Avan Illai 2, for you.
+It lacks a bit of the first movie's originality but if its two-and-a half-hours of no holds barred fun is what you want then this is your best bet".
+Malathi Rangarajan of The Hindu wrote, "The story lacks plausibility, yet if you find NAI -2 quite engaging, it is because of Selvaa's [skillful] screenplay.
+The film is racy till the end and that makes it watch-worthy enough".
+Deccan Herald wrote, "If you have seen one, you have seen it all.
+Sequels seldom offer anything new".
+The New Indian Express wrote, "Neither taxing your brains, nor making any pretensions, Naan 2 is a fluffy, fun-filled entertainer".